reactjs/react.dev/src/content/learn/state-a-components-memory.md

 <Intro>

 Components often need to change what's on the screen as a result of an interaction.
 Typing into the form should update the input field, clicking "next" on an image carousel should change which image is displayed, clicking "buy" should put a product in the shopping cart.
 Components need to "remember" things: the current input value, the current image, the shopping cart.
-In React, this kind of component-specific memory is called *state*.
+In React, this kind of Component-specific memory is called *state*.

 </Intro>